 Pipe yards are large tracts of open land usually located away from the construction ROW and used for office trailers, equipment storage and repair, and construction employee reporting and parking.
-Spectra Energy has identified 29 pipe yards along the proposed pipeline route for use during construction (see Figures 1-2 through 1-6).
-Six of the pipe yards are located in the New York portion of the Project.
+Spectra Energy has identified 22 pipe yards along the proposed pipeline route for use during construction (see Figures 1-2 through 1-6).